The Bifid cipher

 Function encrypt(message, poly)

-This function encrypts a message using Polybius square.
+This function encrypts the message using the Polybius square.

 function encrypt(message, poly)